Use this trick to get the best deal on a new TV

 Although the code on a Sony set may not appear as complicated as its competitors, these few characters tell quite a bit.

 The XBR shows it’s one of the high-end models.
-The Z indicates it’s an LED set and the 9 shows it’s part of the company’s high-end models.
-The G shows it’s a 2019 model.
+The 65 indicates the screen size and the A reveals it’s an OLED set.
+The 9 shows it’s part of the company’s high-end models and the G shows it’s a 2019 model.

 TCL

 TCL sets only require six digits for its model information.
-The first two numbers, 65, indicate screen size, and the Q8 reveals it’s part of the 8-series.
-The 25 shows it’s the 2019 version and the following SKU numbers indicate extra information.
+The first two numbers, 65, indicate screen size, and the R6 reveals it’s part of the 6-series.
+The 25 shows it’s the 2019 version.

 Vizio

-The D indicates this TV is part of the D-series, which is Ultra-HD 3840×2160 resolution with a maximum possible frame rate of 120 per second.
-The 65 is screen size and the x-G4 is the generation, which in this case is from 2019.
+The D indicates this TV is part of the M-series.
+The 65 is screen size and the 7 indicates the specific model.
+G0 is the generation, which in this case is from 2019.

 With a combination of shopping tips and your SKU deciphering ability, you are ready to grab the best TV at the best price.